sudsfsp/assignment-project/Codebook.md

 - 'train/subject_train.txt': Each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.

 ###Description of the variables in the tinyData.txt file

- **- Dimension :**180 observation of 68 variable.
+ - Dimension : 180 observation of 68 variable.
- **-  Format :**The format of dataset is wide because every variable column is unique and give specific information.
+ -  Format : The format of dataset is wide because every variable column is unique and give specific information.
  - There are 30 subject who carried out the experiment in first column.
- - A 66-feature vector with time and frequency domain variables (not including subjectId and activityID).
+ - A 66-feature vector with time and frequency domain variables (not including subjectID and activityID).

   [1]: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip